cloudmobi/CloudmobiSSP/ios-sdk.md

 ###<a name="install">SDK download and setup</a>
-According to the [How to apply Facebook/Admob advertisement](#reference) import relevant Framework , add a static link to: Build Settings -> Other Linker Flags -> $(OTHER_LDFLAGS) -ObjC.
+* According to the [How to apply Facebook/Admob advertisement](#reference) import relevant Framework , add a static link to: Build Settings -> Other Linker Flags -> $(OTHER_LDFLAGS) -ObjC.

 		FBAudienceNetwork.framework
 		FirebaseAnalytics.framework
 		FirebaseInstanceID.framework
 		GoogleInterchangeUtilities.framework
 	        GoogleSymbolUtilities.framework
 		GoogleUtilities.framework
 		Firebase.h
 		GoogleService-Info.plist

+* In Info.plist added the NSAppTransportSecurity, the type for Dictionary.
+In NSAppTransportSecurity added the NSAllowsArbitraryLoads the Boolean,setting the YES
+* Import the hearder file : #import <CTSDK/CTService.h>